 - Funding amounts are determined based on a budget of anticipated expenses provided by you, the student.

-- If doing an internship, you will be required to provide photos and a written testimonial at the end of your experience for marketing purposes.
+- If you receive funding for your internship, you will be required to provide photos and a written testimonial at the end of your experience for marketing purposes.